Somebody Like Me (album)

 Somebody Like Me is an album by American country music singer Eddy Arnold.
 It was released by RCA Victor in 1966.

+Chart performance

 The album debuted on Billboard magazine's Top Country Albums chart on December 24, 1966, spent two weeks at No. 1, and remained on the chart for a total of 36 weeks.
+On the Billboard Top LPs it peaked at No. 36 during a thirty week-stay on the chart.
 The album included two hit singles: "Somebody Like Me" (No. 1) and "The Tip of My Fingers" (No. 3).

+Reception

 AllMusic gave the album a rating of two stars.
 Reviewer Greg Adams called it "one of the blandest middle-of-the-road pop records Eddy Arnold made in the '60s, [and] also one of his most commercially successful."